 The Moon a dead world?
 Well, it depends what you mean by "dead".
-Dylan's tale suggests that though the Selenites are in one sense gone, their remains may nevertheless include a spiritual booby-trap...
-You collectors, enjoy the wonder of your search for artifacts, but do go carefully in those ruins.
+Dylan's tale suggests that though the Selenites are long gone, their remains may include a spiritual booby-trap...
+You artifact-collectors, go carefully in those ruins.

 Every child was familiar with the first photographs of the three Lunar cities.
 Great, ivory fingers of skeletal hands, picked clean by time, reaching, reaching, reaching in eons-long silence for the still blue eye of the Earth.
 Patryk even had several of the original prints in his collection.